 Please reference our Best Doodle Generations article for all the details regarding generations of Doodle dogs.
-In general, people typically want to purchase a Spoodle dog that has a significant amount of Poodle genetics because they are more nonshedding and hypoallergenic.
+People typically want to purchase a Spoodle dog with a significant amount of Poodle genetics because they are more nonshedding and hypoallergenic.

 Should I get a Spoodle dog?

-Spoodles are a perfect dog to get because they’re sweet, smart, and train really fast.
-They also inherit some pretty strong genetic characteristics because they don’t shed and are allergy-friendly.
+A Spoodle is a perfect dog to get because they’re sweet, smart, and train quickly.
+Additionally, they don’t shed and are allergy-friendly.

-There are other downsides to the Cocker Spaniel and Poodle mix, however.
+However, there are downsides to the Cocker Spaniel and Poodle mix.
 First, Spoodles require grooming every 6 to 12 weeks to prevent mattes and tangles in their fur.
 That includes daily brushing, regular haircuts, and regular trimming of nails.
 This will take up a significant amount of your time and is absolutely necessary to keep your dog healthy and happy.
 Second, the Cocker Spaniel Poodle mix has tons of energy and will run around a lot.
-If you don’t lead an active lifestyle then a Cockapoo might not be the right dog for you.
-Overall, this crossbred is a pretty sweet dog though and is extra cute!
+A cockapoo might not be the right dog for you if you don’t lead an active lifestyle.
+However, this crossbred is a pretty sweet dog and extra cute!

-Spoodles not only look like sweet little teddy bears, but behave like them as well.
+Spoodles not only look like sweet little teddy bears but behave like them as well.
 The Cockapoo’s cuddly and sweet personality makes them the perfect dog for families and kids.
-Moreover, this type of dog is perfect for people with pet allergies and want a dog that doesn’t shed hair.
-Since this is not a purebred dog, however, it is nearly impossible to predict the Spoodle’s coat color, temperament, and personality.
-In general, these are very adorable dogs that are nonagressive and small in stature.
-They would make a perfect addition for most households.
+Moreover, this type of dog is perfect for people with pet allergies who want a dog that doesn’t shed hair.
+Since this is not a purebred dog, it is nearly impossible to predict the Spoodle’s coat color, temperament, and personality.
+These are very adorable dogs that are nonaggressive and small in stature.
+They would make a perfect addition to most households.